Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process

 Consequently, we can estimate $\beta^*$ by

-{ Figure \ref{fig:basis} reports the bias, mean square error and 95\% CI's coverage rate of the proposed OPE method with different number of basis functions.
+{In our simulation studies, the number of features $d_{\omega}$ is set to $6d_S$ where $d_S$ corresponds to the dimension of the state.
+In addition, we further conduct a sensitivity analysis to investigate the empirical performance of the proposed estimator with different number of basis functions.
+Figure \ref{fig:basis} reports biases, mean square errors and 95\% CIs' coverage rates.
 It can be seen that the performance of the proposed procedure is not overly sensitive to the number of basis functions.